tdencker/multi-SpaM/README.md

 - In case of large input files, it is recommended to increase the weight to 12 or even higher.
 - Also, if you have rather limited RAM, you can use the memory save mode.
 For input files larger than 200 mb or so, the required RAM will exceed 8 gb.
 With the memory saving mode, the RAM requirement could be reduced to 10.5 gb for a 4.8 gb dataset (doubling the runtime).
 - The number of sampled blocks doesn't have to be increased unless (potentially) for very large datasets.

-## Additional Resources

-Additional information can be found in our [paper](https://arxiv.org/abs/1803.09222).

 ## License